Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 In  `oneflow.config` , we provide distributed program related interface.
 We mainly use two of them:

 * `oneflow.config.gpu_device_num` : set the number of device.
-This will apply to all machine.
+This will apply to all machines.

-* `oneflow.config.ctrl_port` :set the port number of communications, all the machine will apply the same port.
+* `oneflow.config.ctrl_port` :set the port of communications, all the machines will apply the same port.

-The following demo we set all machine use one device and use port 9988 to communicate.
+The following demo we set all machines use one device and use port 9988 to communicate.
 User can change the configuration according to the environment.
 ```python
 #device number
 flow.config.gpu_device_num(1)